spinkube/documentation/content/en/_index.md

 ### Overview

+[**Spin Operator**](https://github.com/spinkube/spin-operator/) is a Kubernetes operator that enables deploying and running Spin applications in Kubernetes.
+It houses the SpinApp and SpinAppExecutor CRDs which are used for configuring the individual workloads and workload execution configuration such as runtime class.
+Spin Operator introduces a host of functionality such as resource-based scaling, event-driven scaling and much more.

 [**Containerd Shim Spin**](https://github.com/spinkube/containerd-shim-spin) provides a shim for running Spin workloads managed by containerd.
 The Spin workload uses this shim as a runtime class within Kubernetes enabling these workloads to function similarly to container workloads in Pods in Kubernetes.